-Our products depend on a safe, high-quality and affordable supply of agricultural raw materials to meet the demands of our business and the expectations of our consumers, customers and other stakeholders.
-Increasing pressure on global food supplies combined with a growing focus on greenhouse gas management create a new set of challenges and opportunities for our business.
+Our businesses depend on a safe, high-quality and affordable supplies and raw materials to meet the demands of our production lines as well as the expectations of our consumers, customers and other stakeholders.

 Supplier Code of Conduct

-PepsiCo has a Supplier Code of Conduct to clarify our global expectations in the areas of labor practices, associate health and safety, environmental management, and business integrity.
-Our Supplier Code is based on standards promulgated by the International Labour Organization as well as the United Nations Global Compact and aligns with other internationally recognized standards.
+The SCoC communicates our global expectations in the areas of labor practices, associate health and safety, environmental management and business integrity.
+It is based on the International Labor Organization, the United Nations Global Compact and other internationally recognized standards.